k2view-academy/K2View-Academy/articles/19_Broadway/actors/04_queue_actors.md

 - **Publish** Actor, publishes messages using a message provider.
 - **Subscribe** Actor, subscribes to messages and returns them one by one.
 - **SubscribeBatch** Actor, subscribes to messages and returns them in batches.
+- **SubscribeWithMetadata** Actor, similar to SubscriberBatch, this actor subscribes to a message broker and exposes a stream of message batches.
+For every message in the batch,  this actor exposes key metadata fields in addition to the actual payload.

 Message provider types supported in Broadway are:
 * Apache Kafka.